As soon as you discover that you need to eliminate gluten from your diet, you begin dreaming of cinnamon rolls and buttery bread sticks.

 - Cakes can be pretty easy to convert.
 Add an extra egg for structure and to provide adequate hydration, plus 1/4 teaspoon xanthan gum per 1 cup of flour.

 - High protein flours often work better for baked goods, as they contain more substance.
 Rather than using rice flour, try amaranth, millet, and sorghum in a blend.
+And consider using oats as a binder for savory recipes, like gluten-free meatloaf.

 - Eggs help with protein and moisture.
 They also add leavening, helping bread to rise and become fluffier.